A Systematic Approach to Managing Oneself

 Sharing Myself with Peers & Future Peers.
 I know that if I work with (or for) someone directly, I want them to be the kind of person who wants to know these topics about me.
 I want to provide as much information as I can about myself so that I'm (1) a respected and impactful peer, (2) effective in the work where I collaborate and (3) available to be used for the clearly defined strengths, in the method that I do it best, while fully aligned with my values.

 Sharing The Framework with Others Like Myself.
 When I realized this project was a priority, I had no idea where to start...even before I realized it was a priority, I put off making it a priority for that very reason.
 I want to provide not only what I find about myself by using this framework, but the framework itself.
 It would be exciting for me to have peers who say, "I took a systematic approach at documenting myself too!"
 If this document can help one other person, that is a huge win for me.

-The framework is actually really simple, and as I said before, is heavily borrowed from Managing Oneself.
+The framework is simple, and as I said before, is heavily borrowed from Managing Oneself.
 As the book itself is really more of a long-form essay (you can find a free pdf copy here), this is an abstraction of what Drucker suggests any thought-worker should know about themselves and what process I went through to actually figure these things out.

 The first task Drucker recommends is to answer the following questions:

 This one can be really hard to figure out on your own, fortunately, there's a framework that exists to help you do that already!

 I used StrengthsFinder 2.0.
 If you buy the book, there's a code to take the StrengthsFinder assessment in the back and IMO, the introduction is worth the price of the book and the rest of the book makes a great reference after you've taken the assessment.

 How Do I Perform?